 “What do you think it will take to wake us up from our collective sleepwalking?”

 “Well, Mister Rico, I think it begins with applying the power of mindfulness — deep moment-to-moment awareness — both individually and collectively, to how we conduct our daily business, how we practice democracy, how we structure society, and what we live and fight for.
-I think we are entering a period of great disruption and transition where big systems around us will continue to crumble and collapse.
-We will need a fundamental shift in the quality of our relationships — a shift of the heart — that will allow us to co-create, test, and grow new forms of collaborative institutions that recognize our embeddedness in Nature and our deep human need for connection to one another and to the natural world that supports and sustains us all.
-A seismic Copernican-level revolution in our human story and collective consciousness is needed to de-center us and humbly re-place us back into the beautiful, mysterious, evolving cosmic narrative from which the Enlightenment wrenched us.
-We must make this shift before we irreversibly overload the planet’s regenerative capabilities.”
+I think we are entering a period of great disruption and transition where big systems around us will continue to crumble and collapse.”

 Lua felt that a collective sense of atonement was emerging as a result of our lack of ecologically-sound growth and for the elevated risk of whole-system collapse that we have created from global environmental threats such as ocean acidification, disintegration of Antarctic ice sheets, and destabilization of the climate system.

-“You seem to have a remarkably deep understanding of these concerns, Lua.”
+“You seem to have a remarkably deep understanding of these things, Lua.”

 “Well, Mister Rico, connectedness, embeddedness, and natural limits to growth is a consciousness very familiar to all islanders.
 We cannot afford the luxury of being delusional about what real wealth is, where it comes from, and how easy it is to squander.”